 Rhode Island Real Estate Core and Elective Continuing Ed Course Requirements Explained

 Every two years on even numbered years, all RI real estate licensees need to complete 24 hours of approved continuing ed credits.
-There are additional requirements contained within those 24 hours, some that went into effect as recent as Jan 1, 2022.
-For our previous explanation of the 2022 RI real estate license renewal requirements, click here.
+There are additional requirements contained within those 24 hours, some that went into effect back on Jan 1, 2022.

 What is a CORE continuing ed topic?